-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of GPM Metals Inc. ("GPM" or the "Company") constitute management's review of the factors that affected the Company's financial and operating performance for the year ended December 31, 2021.
-This MD&A was written to comply with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the audited annual consolidated financial statements of the Company for the years ended December 31, 2021, and 2020, together with the notes thereto.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of GPM Metals Inc. ("GPM" or the "Company") constitute management's review of the factors that affected the Company's financial and operating performance for the period to September 30, 2022.
+This MD&A was written to comply with National Instrument 51-102 - Continuous Disclosure Obligations requirements.
+This discussion should be read in conjunction with the Company's audited annual consolidated financial statements for the years ended December 31, 2021, and 2020, together with the notes to that.
 Results are reported in Canadian dollars unless otherwise noted.
-The Company's consolidated financial statements and the financial information contained in this MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").
-Information contained herein is presented as of April 29, 2022, unless otherwise indicated.
+The Company's consolidated financial statements and the financial information contained in this MD&A are prepared under International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").
+Information contained herein is presented as of November 22, 2022, unless otherwise indicated.

-For the purposes of preparing this MD&A, management, in conjunction with the Board of Directors, considers the materiality of information.
+To prepare this MD&A, management, in conjunction with the Board of Directors, considers the materiality of information.
 Information is considered material if: (i) such information results in, or would reasonably be expected to result in, a significant change in the market price or value of GPM common shares; (ii) there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision; or (iii) it would significantly alter the total mix of information available to investors.
-Management, in conjunction with the board of directors, evaluates materiality with reference to all relevant circumstances, including potential market sensitivity.
+In conjunction with the board of directors, management evaluates materiality with reference to all relevant circumstances, including potential market sensitivity.

-Further information about the Company and its operations can be obtained from the offices of the Company or from www.sedar.com.
+Further information about the Company and its operations can be obtained from the offices of the Company or www.sedar.com.

-2. Caution Regarding Forward-looking Statements
+2. Caution regarding forward-looking statements

 This MD&A contains certain forward-looking information and forward-looking statements, as defined in applicable securities laws (collectively referred to herein as "forward-looking statements").
 These statements relate to future events or the Company's future performance.
 All statements other than statements of historical fact are forward-looking statements.
-Often, but not always, forward-looking statements can be identified by the use of words such as "plans", "expects", "is expected", "budget", "scheduled", "estimates", "continues", "forecasts", "projects", "predicts", "intends", "anticipates" or "believes", or variations of, or the negatives of, such words and phrases, or statements that certain actions, events or results "may", "could", "would", "should", "might" or "will" be taken, occur or be achieved.
-Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause actual results to differ materially from those anticipated in such forward-looking statements.
-The forward-looking statements in this MD&A speak only as of the date of this MD&A or as of the date specified in such statement.
+Often, but not always, forward-looking statements can be identified by the use of words such as "plans," "expects," "is expected," "budget," "scheduled," "estimates," "continues," "forecasts," "projects," "predicts," "intends," "anticipates" or "believes," or variations of, or the negatives of, such words and phrases, or statements that specific actions, events or results "may," "could," "would," "should," "might" or "will" be taken, occur or be achieved.
+Forward-looking statements involve known and unknown risks, uncertainties, and other factors that may cause results to differ materially from those anticipated in such forward-looking statements.
+The forward-looking statements in this MD&A speak only as of the date of this MD&A or the date specified in such notice.

-Inherent in forward-looking statements are risks, uncertainties and other factors beyond the Company's ability to predict or control.
+Inherent in forward-looking statements are risks, uncertainties, and other factors beyond the Company's ability to predict or control.
 Please also refer to those risk factors referenced in the "Risk Factors" section below.
-Actual results and developments are likely to differ, and may differ materially, from those expressed or implied by the forward-looking statements contained in this MD&A.
+Actual results and developments are likely to differ and may differ materially from those expressed or implied by the forward-looking statements contained in this MD&A.

-2. Caution Regarding forward-looking statements (continued)
+2. Caution regarding forward-looking statements (continued)